gurudayal37/task/README.md

     "token":"eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjp7InVzZXJuYW1lIjoiZ3VydWRheWFsIiwicGFzc3dvcmQiOiJ0bHBsMTIzNCJ9LCJpYXQiOjE1MjAwMDc0NTN9.KEwj4r9oqWUC4guF5mvs5jEwlfVRjrOkikZsUV6gbu4"
 }
    ```
-   Use the generated token in the headers as token to use the above APIs
+   Use the generated token in the header as token to use the above APIs
 ### Installattion

 Install dependicies